 Their return from near extinction reflects on our ability to improve our own condition as individuals and as a species.
 They are nomadic, social creatures and were an invaluable resource to First Nations people and early explorers.

-Today we know that they are incredibly important part of the ecosystem; their roaming and foraging assists in the rehabilitation of indispensable grasslands.
+In addition to being amazingly useful resources, today we know that buffalo are an incredibly important part of the ecosystem; their roaming and foraging assists in the rehabilitation of indispensable grasslands.
+We wanted to show our respect for this great animal by incorporating its image into the visual representation of our Voyager program.